maniaplanet/documentation/creation/maniascript/tuto/going-further-with-maniascript.md

 	if (Spawn.BotPath.Clan == _BotClass) VSpawnBot(Spawn);
 }
 {% endhighlight %}
-`_BotClass` is the `kind` of the bot (so the one you search, you can put directly an integer if there is one class of bot or if you search specifically one class only).
+`_BotClass` is the `kind` of the bot (so the one you search, you can put directly an integer if there is one class of bots or if you specifically search one class only).

 To change the behaviour of a bot, you have to use the attributes and functions existing in the `CSmPlayerDriver` class.

 # Displaying messages on the HUD
-You have mainly two functions for displaying a message to the players (all of them or only one of them).
+You mainly have two functions for displaying a message to the players (all of them or only one of them).
 Both functions can be use generally or targeted to a player.

 The first one is with SendBigMessage which will display... well a big message at the top center of the player screen.
 The instruction is: